nullmastermind/prompts/README.md

+Nếu chỉ cần prompt mà không muốn qua proxy, có thể tham khảo các file [xxx]compact.md.

+If you only need the prompt and don't want to use a proxy, you can refer to the [xxx]compact.md files.

+---

 # Augment Prompts Collection

 A collection of specialized prompts for Augment AI assistant to enhance development workflows and research capabilities.